 CalSTRS 2% at 62:

-Funds come from service in excess of one year of service credit in a school year, up to the compensation gap.
+You and your employer make contributions on compensation earned for service in excess of one year of service credit in a school year, up to the compensation cap.

 Defined Contribution Plan

 A retirement plan in which the benefit depends on your contributions, investment gains or losses, and expenses.
 Benefits under defined contribution plans are not guaranteed.

 CalSTRS Pension2 is CalSTRS’ voluntary defined contribution plan.

 Disability or Disabled